 - Track your success.

-Each of the above can be vital in ensuring your direct mail strategy’s success, with each having their own role to play.
+Each of the above can be vital in ensuring your direct mail strategy’s success, with each having its own role to play.
 Tracking your progress, though one of the more challenging aspects of the strategy, can be one of the more essential parts of this, as it can inform future campaigns.